- Safety and Health Topics

-Benzene.
-National Institute for Occupational Safety and Health (NIOSH), (1994, May).
+- Benzene.
+National Institute for Occupational Safety and Health (NIOSH), (May 1994).
 Provides an Immediately Dangerous to Life or Health (IDLH) document that includes acute toxicity data for benzene.

-Report on Carcinogens (RoC).
-US Department of Health and Human Services (DHHS), National Toxicology Program (NTP).
+- Report on Carcinogens (RoC).
+U.S. Department of Health and Human Services (DHHS), National Toxicology Program (NTP).
 Identifies and discusses agents, substances, mixtures, or exposure circumstances that may pose a health hazard due to their carcinogenicity.
 The listing of substances in the RoC only indicates a potential hazard and does not establish the exposure conditions that would pose cancer risks to individuals.

-Benzene (PDF).
+- Benzene.
 NTP classification: Known to be a human carcinogen

-Toxicological Profile for Benzene.
-Agency for Toxic Substances and Disease Registry (ATSDR), (2007, August).
+- Toxicological Profile for Benzene.
+Agency for Toxic Substances and Disease Registry (ATSDR), (August 2007).
 Includes links to information on health effects, chemical and physical information, potential for human exposure, and more.

-ToxFAQs for Benzene.
-Agency for Toxic Substances and Disease Registry (ATSDR), (2007, August).
+- ToxFAQs for Benzene.
+Agency for Toxic Substances and Disease Registry (ATSDR), (August 2007).
 Answers the most frequently asked health questions about benzene.

-Benzene (CASRN 71-43-2).
+- Benzene (CASRN 71-43-2).
 Environmental Protection Agency (EPA), Integrated Risk Information System (IRIS).
 Discusses the health effects of benzene.

-Benzene.
+- Benzene.
 Environmental Protection Agency (EPA).
 Lists benzene as a Hazardous Air Pollutant (HAP) under the National Emissions Standard Hazardous Air Pollutants section of its Clean Air Act.